SEPS-UniSG/Applied-Multivariate-Statistics/MVAcontnorm/README.md

 # MVAcontnorm
-Computes a scatterplot of a normal sample and the contour ellipses for mu =(3,2) and sigma = (1,-1.5)~(-1.5,4).
+Produces a scatterplot of a normal sample and the contour ellipses for mu = (3,2) and sigma = (1,-1.5)~(-1.5,4).

 ```python